Call Us

 Know your triggers

-“Whether your triggers are stress, frustration, fear, anxiety, depression, stay mindful.
-Make a list of things that you know trigger you, especially if you have a problematic relationship with alcohol, and where you see a risk of these in your holiday plan, add in the resources you can use if they do appear.
-It may seem difficult to find anything positive in our global pandemic, but this year it may mean that your old destructive or addictive behaviours around the Christmas season aren’t as accessible.
+“Whether your triggers are stress, frustration, fear, anxiety or depression, stay mindful.
+Make a list of things that you know trigger you, especially if you have a problematic relationship with alcohol.
+Where you see a risk of these in your holiday plan, add in the resources you can use if they do appear.
+It may seem difficult to find anything positive during the pandemic, but this year, it may mean that your old destructive or addictive behaviours around the Christmas season aren’t as accessible.
 This is the perfect time to consider your old season celebrations and swap them for new traditions you can create now.
-If you do begin to feel overwhelmed, break the day into manageable sizes; an afternoon, an hour or five minutes, and change what you are doing.
+If you do begin to feel overwhelmed, break the day into manageable sizes; an afternoon, an hour or 5 minutes, and change what you're doing.

-“When on Facebook, Twitter, Instagram and other social media, it’s easy to compare your life to others which only feeds your potential to feel low or create resentments.
-Remember that social media representation and reality are often worlds apart.
+“When you're on Facebook, Twitter, Instagram and other social media platforms, it’s easy to compare your life to others, which only feeds your potential to feel low or create resentments.
+Remember that social media and reality are often worlds apart.

 Gamcare Helpline: 0808 0820 133